periph/bootstrap/README.md

 Tools meant to be run on your machine are written in [Go](https://golang.org/) for portability:

+- `cmd/edit-then-flash`: **(recommended)** Downloads an image, modifies a copy to run `setup.sh`, upon the first boot then optionally flashes it to an SD card.
+It does so without requiring any third party software.
-- `cmd/flash`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
-It only runs on linux.
+- `cmd/flash-then-edit`: Downloads an image, flashes it to an SD card and modifies it to run `setup.sh` upon the first boot.
+It currently only runs on linux.
 - `cmd/flash-docker`: Downloads an image, modifies a copy to run `setup.sh` upon the first boot then optionally flashes it to an SD card.
   It requires docker to be installed.
-- `cmd/flash-exp` enables flashing on any OS by editing the parititon directly.
-  This is currently experimental but the best option on other OSes than linux.
 - `cmd/find-host`: Looks for devices on the local network through mDNS.
 Note that Raspbian Stretch doesn't advertize anymore.